What To Do In The Lake District This Christmas

 Here, we’ve found a roundup of some of the best Christmas activities happening this year in the Lake District, providing fun for all the family.

-The Lake District is home to lots of Christmas markets this year, which provide the perfect opportunity to browse some artisan wares and sample some local specialties.
+The Lake District is home to lots of Christmas markets this year.
+They provide the perfect opportunity to browse some artisan wares and sample some local specialties.

 You can find a list of some of the markets happening in the area here, but the Hawkshead Christmas Fair and Winter Beer Festival (2nd – 3rd December), the Carlisle Winter Wonderland (16th – 21st December), and the Taste Cumbria Cockermouth Christmas Market (9th – 10th December) are some stand-out options.